Monte Carlo Timer | Broad Arrow

 This rare, RAF-issued Heuer Monte-Carlo Timer, with engraved “Broad Arrow”, features military markings on its case-side and reverse.

-Used in a variety of applications - from the aircraft cockpit to the evaluation and timing of missiles - legibility in low-light conditions would have been one of the critical elements sought by the M. O. D, when issuing such timers.
+Used in a variety of applications - from the aircraft cockpit to the evaluation and timing of missiles - legibility in low-light conditions would have been one of the critical elements, sought by the Ministry of Defence, when issuing such timers.
 As indicated by the large ’T’ below the centre stem, both the minute and seconds hands show tritium material at their tips, matching the large Arabic numerals on the dial.
 Operated by three pushers, the jumping hour-disc, minute hand and seconds hand complete the utilitarian look and feel, with a rotating bezel offering pilots extra timing capabilities.

 |Model:||Broad-Arrow Monte Carlo Timer|

 |Functions:||stopwatch; elapsed seconds, progressive 60-minute counter, 12-hour digital register|

 |Year:||late 60s / early 70s|

 We offer worldwide delivery on all of our objects.